 How Many Packing Cubes for Backpacks?

-In most carry-on sized backpacks you can fit two or three small to medium-sized packing cubes.
-I personally would go with two larger ones, and preferably compression cubes, such as the eBags Pack-It Specter compression cubes.
+In most carry-on-sized backpacks you can fit two or three small to medium-sized packing cubes.
+I personally would go with two larger ones, and preferably compression cubes, such as the Eagle Creek Pack-It Specter compression cubes.

 How Much Stuff Can You Fit in Each Packing Cube?